Belize Bird Rescue: Rehabilitation facility

 BBR's facility for the long-term care and rehabilitation of confiscated birds allows the Belize Forest Department to enforce the Wildlife Protection Act.

 Yellow-head hand-rearing project

-Endangered yellow-headed amazon (Amazona oratrix) chicks are removed from nests that are overcrowded or in danger of being poached or predated, or suffer from exposure or destabilisation.
-They are hand-reared at the rescue centre until fledged and independent and then soft-released back into monitored and protected release sites.
+Endangered yellow-headed amazon (Amazona oratrix belizensis) chicks are removed from nests that are sick or injured, in overcrowded nests or in danger of being poached or predated, or suffer from exposure or nest destabilisation.
+They are hand-reared at the rescue centre until fledged and independent and then soft-released back into monitored and protected release sites to coincide with the following breeding season.

 Education and public awareness

 The organisation employs several awareness strategies including educational presentations, community outreach programmes, publications, exhibitions and advertising.